-(1) The angle accuracy is mainly related to the deviation of the height direction of the die system, as shown in Ty in Fig. 1.
+- Angle accuracy: This is primarily related to the deviation in the height direction of the die system, as depicted by Ty in Fig. 1.

-(2) The dimensional accuracy is mainly related to the deviation of the front and rear direction of the die system, as shown in Tx in Fig. 1.
+- Dimensional accuracy: This is primarily related to the deviation in the front and rear direction of the die system, as shown by Tx in Fig. 1.

 Fig. 1 Tx and Ty schematic

-The deeper the depth of the upper die of the press brake into the lower die, the smaller the bending angle.
+The greater the depth of the upper die of the press brake into the lower die, the smaller the bending angle.

 Fig. 2 Influence of height direction deviation on angle deviation

 When a workpiece is bent using a press brake, the upper and lower beams may experience deflection and deformation due to their structural characteristics and the bending force applied, as illustrated in Figure 3.

 Fig. 3 Deflection and deformation diagram of upper and lower beams

 Currently, there is an inconsistency in the depth of the upper die entering the opening of the lower die along the full-length direction of the workpiece.
 This inconsistency can cause excessive deviation of the bending angle of the workpiece along its full-length direction.

 This inconsistency typically results in a workpiece with a large middle angle and smaller angles at both ends, as depicted in Fig. 4.